About Medical IDs

 Oops, I made a mistake, may I change my order?

 To change any order, call our Customer Service Department as soon as possible at 800.363.5985 between the hours of 8am and 5pm CST.
-We can only change an order if it has not been engraved.
+Due to personalization of each ID, all sales are final.

 Why does American Medical ID need to know whether the medical ID is for a male or female?